ClimateWatch-Vizzuality/climate-watch/README.md

 If the module we are writing is supposed to be reusable, the styles contained within the module only refer to the particular functioning of that module.
 No aesthetic definition belongs in the module styles.

+#### Theming

 Whenever the module will need to be mounted in the application and given some style, the module will provide the means to be customized using [react-css-themr](https://github.com/javivelasco/react-css-themr) and the parent will be responsible for styling the component with the app specific styles.

-If the module we are writing is only meant to live in the current app it's ok to have app specific styles in there, always using global styles as layout or grid used across the app (these will be combined into the local styles).
+This library provides a [HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) in which we can wrap our component or container and it will take care of merging the passed theme into the local styles.

 ## State management and connecting Modules